-The City of Senatobia Utility Fund delivered another solid performance for 2019.
+The City of Senatobia Utility Fund delivered another solid performance for 2020.
 We continue to manage our water, sewer and natural gas systems in a manner that promotes operational efficiency and keeps us current with new regulations.
-As of September 30, 2019, the City of Senatobia is moving forward with an upgrade of the City's wastewater treatment plant to solve the day-to-day issues of an aging facility and to prepare for anticipated new permit requirements from the Mississippi Department of Environmental Quality.
+As of September 30, 2020, the City of Senatobia continued moving forward with an upgrade of the City's wastewater treatment plant to solve the day-to-day issues of an aging facility and to prepare for anticipated new permit requirements from the Mississippi Department of Environmental Quality.
 Any upgrade to the wastewater treatment plant will be a multi-year project that will span a few fiscal years.
 Effective January 1, 2019, the City increased sewer rates in order to help fund the construction of this waste water treatment plant.
-The City received \$200,000 from the State of Mississippi for the city to purchase the New Image Utility Company, which is a water system located at the Senatobia Country Club.
-These funds are directed to only be spent for the purchase of this water system, as reflected on the City's balance sheet.
-The City expects to complete this purchase in 2021.
+The City received \$200,000 in the budget year 2019 from the State of Mississippi for the city to purchase the New Image Utility Company, which is a water system located at the Senatobia Country Club.
+This project was ongoing throughout the 2020 budget year.

-The City received \$2.8 million from the State of MS for House Bill 1, with \$500,000 earmarked for paying the costs associated with the repairs, reconstruction, resurfacing and other improvements to Court Street in the City of Senatobia; however, any funds that are in excess of that needed to complete such project shall be used to assist the City in paying the costs associated with repairs, reconstruction, resurfacing and other improvements to Ward Street in the City of Senatobia.
-These funds are classified as restricted cash on the City's balance sheet and this project was completed in 2020.
+The City received \$2.8 million from the State of MS for House Bill 1 in the 2019 budget year, with \$500,000 earmarked for paying the costs associated with the repairs, reconstruction, resurfacing and other improvements to Court Street in the City of Senatobia; however, any funds that are in excess of that needed to complete such project shall be used to assist the City in paying the costs associated with repairs, reconstruction, resurfacing and other improvements to Ward Street in the City of Senatobia.
+This project continued through this budget year.

-The City's millage rate was 27 mills for 2019, one of the lowest in the State of Mississippi for communities our size.
+The City's millage rate was raised to 29.70 mills for 2020, however remaining one of the lowest in the State of Mississippi for communities our size.